FindMySchool LogoFindMySchool

 The built environment is positioned as part of the offer.
 School materials refer to a rebuild completed in 2013, with a modern entrance plaza and varied learning spaces.
 More recently, the Trust has highlighted the opening of an Inclusion Centre of Excellence designed to provide a therapeutic, safe space, with meeting rooms and a base for a multi-disciplinary team including family workers, a youth worker, counsellors, behaviour mentors, and specialist teaching assistants.
 For families weighing support needs, this is a concrete indicator that inclusion is resourced, not just stated.

-Derby Moor’s GCSE outcomes place it squarely in the middle band nationally.
-Ranked 1,950th in England and 10th in Derby for GCSE outcomes (FindMySchool ranking based on official data), the profile reflects solid performance, in line with the middle 35% of schools in England (25th to 60th percentile).
+Derby Moor's GCSE outcomes place it in the middle band nationally.
+Ranked 1,592nd out of 3,895 schools in England for GCSE academic performance and 8th in Derby in the local secondary ranking (FindMySchool ranking based on official data), the profile reflects solid performance.

 At A-level, the sixth form also sits in the same broad band.
-Ranked 1,030th in England and 7th in Derby for A-level outcomes (FindMySchool ranking based on official data), results reflect a mainstream sixth form with both academic and applied pathways.
+Ranked 1,201st out of 2,549 providers in England and 6th in Derby for sixth-form outcomes (FindMySchool ranking based on official data), results reflect a mainstream sixth form with both academic and applied pathways.

 The practical implication is that the sixth form appears particularly effective at securing a solid pass profile across a broad cohort, which is often what matters most for university entry and higher apprenticeships.
 The more selective end of the grade profile is present, but not the defining story.